-According to the Carbon Trust, our carbon footprint during December is 6% higher than in most other months, because of the amount of presents people buy, the extra food they consume (and waste), and the extra car trips to visit relatives and friends.
+According to the Carbon Trust, our carbon footprint during December is 6% higher than in most other months.
+It’s not hard to see why given the number of presents purchased, extra food consumed (and wasted), and the extra car trips to relatives and friends.

+According to Imperial College researchers, UK households throw away an unbelievable 1.5 billion Christmas cards each year.
 E-cards, sent online, are an increasingly popular alternative.
 They cut your carbon footprint, save trees and save money – see Friends of the Earth’s free e-cards.

 You could substitute your plastic tree for a real fir tree, but those trees have to be grown and chopped down.
 It can take a tree 10 years to reach a typical height of six feet.

 Unless you plant them in your garden, having any sort of Christmas tree isn’t the best way of contributing to a circular economy.

-A recent study of 2,000 people, conducted by OnePoll.com, revealed that one in five UK adults are pledging to have a plastic-free Christmas.
+One in five UK adults is pledging to have a plastic-free Christmas according to a recent study conducted by OnePoll.com.
 Will they steer clear of getting into a car?
 Shun the fairy lights?
 Successfully avoid Ferrero Rochers?
 And even if they somehow manage to avoid contributing to the use of plastic personally, what about public events?
 You’ve not had a plastic-free Christmas if you use a plastic chair, drink out of a plastic cup, or warm yourself up with almost any jacket or coat.
 A plastic-free Christmas, in 2018?
 We’ll believe it when we see it.

 The intention is noble: we should be limiting our use of plastic, and re-using and recycling where possible.
 But how many of those making the plastic-free Christmas pledge continue their altruism the other 11 months of the year?

 an excuse to live irresponsibly and wastefully, but it needs to be noted that without plastic, Christmas wouldn’t be what it is today.
-Consumers should stop and think about just how much plastic they consume, and how much of that plastic is essential to their way of life.
-It’s OK to rely on plastic for many things, but to throw your morals out of the window just because it’s Christmas is irresponsible.
+We should all stop to consider the amount of plastic we consume, and how much of that plastic is essential to our quality of life.
+Of course, it’s okay to rely on plastic for many things, but to throw your morals out of the window just because it’s Christmas is irresponsible.

 Christmas shouldn’t be an excuse to give up on a sustainable lifestyle, it just takes a little thought.
-Recycle your waste properly, re-use where possible, and avoid being wasteful.
+Recycle your waste properly, reuse it where possible, and avoid being wasteful.
 Does your niece need that plastic toy?
 Could you switch to recyclable wrapping paper?
 Have you really used all the meat from that turkey?
 Sustainability is for life, not just for Christmas.